Robert Sutton de Clonard: Biography

 Clonard was released after his capture and on 12 September took command of Diligente on the orders of the comte de Grasse.

 In 1782, Diligente was lost, and Clonard was cited for his "prudence (...) courage and (...) strength of character".
 In the next seven years, he served as first lieutenant in charge of intendance (provisions), sailed to Riga to procure wood, and served in India and American in combat operations.

 By 1785, Clonard had served in eight campaigns, including three as commanding officer.
 He was tasked with commissioning Boussole for her scientific campaign under Lapérouse.

 From 29 April, Clonard was appointed to Boussole.
 He initially served as the administrative officer.

 On 1 January 1787 Clonard was promoted to the rank of capitaine de vaisseau.
 However, from November 1786 on he had been the recipient of a supplement of 120 livres as a flag captain.

 On 12 December 1787 Clonard transferred to Astrolabe.

 Disappearance

 La Perouse's expedition vanished mysteriously in 1788 after leaving Botany Bay on 10 March 1788.
-In 1827 Captain Peter Dillon eventually discovered the fate of the expedition when he found remnants of Astrolable and Boussole at Vanikoro Island in the Solomon Islands.
+In 1827 Captain Peter Dillon eventually discovered the fate of the expedition when he found remnants of Astrolabe and Boussole at Vanikoro Island in the Solomon Islands.
 The ships had been wrecked in a storm.

 Survivors from one ship had been massacred while survivors from the other ship had constructed their own small boat and sailed off the island, never to be heard from again.